dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 Jason: That does not happen a lot in marketing because it is client facing per se, so you need to interact with them.

+End of first part, second one coming soon.

+Hope this article helped a bit and made you feel a little bit more prepared for your job hunt.

+Although Feta Report <www.fetareport.gr> is a Greek podcast.
+If you like the subject matter and the flow of the article let us know and we will do some episodes in English.

 ## Sink or Swim